-A bunion (also known as hallux valgus) is a painful swelling on the inside of the big toe which develops gradually over time.
+A bunion (also known as hallux valgus) is a painful swelling on the inside of the big toe.
+It develops gradually over time.
 Often the big toe will look as if it is bent in towards the other toes or even can lie across them.

 - Bunion pain develops gradually over time and becomes progressively worse.
 In the very early stages, you may have no symptoms at all.
 Gradually deformity occurs on the inside forefoot.

 - Eventually, pain will be felt in and around the base of the big toe, particularly on the inside.

 - Symptoms may sometimes be relieved by removing your shoes or wearing soft wide fitting shoes instead.

 - Your big toe will appear to be bent inwards towards the other toes.
 In some cases it can overlap the adjacent toe.